yosephb/mcp-practical/README.md

 This project demonstrates a practical approach to MCP on a real world project:

 - We will be working on an AI powered Tutor app using llms and the  MCP protocol.The project is trimmed down  to a level just enough to show case the benefits and capabilities of the this protocol.
-My primary objective is go beyond a POC and have a realworld implementation to showcase the benefits and capabilities of this protocol.
+My primary objective is go beyond a POC and have a realworld implementation.